-Restoration Coordinator and Executive Assistant.
 Erin received her Masters’ Degree in Biology from California State University, Fullerton in 2012 and has done extensive research in the Sonoran Desert on the nesting ecology of Costa’s Hummingbird and at Bolsa Chica for the Elegant Tern.
 Erin recently completed the GIS/GPS mapping of the Lower Bench of the Mesa and cataloged all plant species on the 118 acres.
 Erin plans and oversees each volunteer workday and is in charge of volunteer outreach.
-In addition, Erin is BCLT’s Executive Assistant and her responsibilities in this role include supporting our membership outreach through social media and maintaining our database in addition to being the office support for all of our projects and programs.
+In addition, Erin works in the office and her responsibilities in this role include supporting our membership outreach through social media and being the office support for all of our projects and programs.

 Danny received a Master of Arts in Education and a California Teaching Credential from the University of California, Irvine and has been a Language Arts teacher in the Paramount Unified School District for 12 years.
 In addition, Danny has been the faculty advisor of the Paramount High School student’s Green Club since 2006.
 Danny is also a Sierra Club Outings Leader.
 His focus with the Jr. Stewards is to engage all of the children in the restoration project and local ecology, but also to help the older Jr. Stewards who are now in high school expand their roles in our program and to participate in larger environmental projects in our area.